Label: Reach Records

 Producers: Black Knight, Epikh Pro, GAWVI, Mykalife, Ryan Righteous, S1, Shindo, VohnBeatz

 On January 15th, Lecrae came out with a surprise 3rd album in his Church Clothes mixtape series.
-Following 2012’s Church Clothes and 2013’s Church Clothes 2.
-With his uplifting lyrics and boldness in taking on tough topics, it comes as no surprise that Lecrae has become one of the biggest stars in the Christian hip hop scene.
+Following 2012’s Church Clothes and 2013’s Church Clothes 2, all album inspired on The Swiss Avenue Collection With his uplifting lyrics and boldness in taking on tough topics, it comes as no surprise that Lecrae has become one of the biggest stars in the Christian hip hop scene.
 Lecrae’s Church Clothes 3 is a daring album, He and the featured guest artists talk about some tough issues, but does that lead to an album that is unnecessarily dark?
 Read on to see what I thought.